 Under the bill, a battery stewardship program must use existing waste collection services and facilities, including battery collection sites, transporters, consolidators, processors, and retailers, when doing so is cost effective, mutually agreeable, and otherwise practicable.
-While the bill does not require retailers to make their locations available as collection sites, those that do must participate in an approved stewardship plan and comply with all collection site requirements (see below).
+While the bill does not require retailers to make their locations available as collection sites, those that do must comply with all collection site requirements (see below).

 The bill limits the collection of medium format batteries to household hazardous waste collection sites or other staffed locations that meet applicable federal, state, and local regulatory requirements for managing these batteries.
-It also specifies that programs do not have to collect (1) battery-containing products or (2) batteries that are not easily removable from a product except by the manufacturer and that stay in a battery-containing product when it is brought to a collection site.
+It also specifies that programs are not required to collect (1) battery-containing products or (2) batteries that are not easily removable from a product except by the manufacturer and that stay in a battery-containing product when it is brought to a collection site.